shashwat212/HotelManagementSystem/README.md

 # Hotel Management System

 A complete Hotel Management System built using **Java Servlets**, **JSP**, **JDBC**, and **MySQL**, developed in **Eclipse IDE**.

 This project manages booking, check-in, check-out, room management, employee management, and transaction history.
+It is a web-based application designed to streamline hotel operations.
+The system provides an efficient interface for hotel staff and administrators to manage daily operations.

 ---